svlc/theater-setup/README.rst

 -----

-A set of scripts, configuration files, data and instructions for transforming a Linux-based PC (possibly with a TV and a remote controller) into an easy-to-use environment for playing videos.
+A set of scripts, configuration files, data and instructions for extending a Linux-based PC (possibly with a TV and a remote controller) into an easy-to-use environment for playing videos.

 .. image:: figures/screenshot_1_small.png